serverless/extensions/README.md

 - AWS Kinesis Streaming Data Pipelines
 - MongoDB Atlas Databases

-Consider EXT as a natural evolution of Infrastructure-as-Code, offering more automation, larger outcomes than individual cloud resources, and a creator economy model to sustain everything over the long-run.
+EXT advances Infrastructure-as-Code by new types of automation, use-cases beyond individual cloud resources, and a creator economy to ensure long-term viability.

 EXT runs Extensions.
 An Extension is logic for provisioning and automating use-cases, encapsulated in a container.
 Thanks to containerization, you can use and create Extensions written in any language, and compose them together via their inputs and outputs.